kubrayavuzer/kubrayavuzer/README.md

 ### Hi there 👋, Kübra Yavuzer
-#### A passionate frontend developer from Turkey.
+#### A passionate software developer from Turkey.
 I strive to achieve better every day.
 Constant learning is my hobby.
 I am 24 years old and a Software Developer.
 I live in Izmir.
 My passion is to research software and develop new projects.